How Some People in Abusive Relationships Found Comfort, Freedom Through Infidelity

 Hetal recalls being similarly gaslighted too. “[Plus,] he’d compare me to his ex — saying how perfect she was and what a perfect body she had.
 He’d bully me into not eating outside, and would count calories for me which went so far that I started suffering from an eating disorder… I went down a spiral of depression and anxiety and was constantly shamed for the way I looked,” she admits.

-Infidelity can thus become a way for survivors of emotional abuse to receive the validation they are refused in a relationship where they’re constantly negged – breaking the spiral of hate they may feel toward themselves.
+Infidelity can thus become a way for survivors of emotional abuse to receive the validation they are refused in their relationships where they’re constantly negged – breaking the spiral of hate they may feel toward themselves.
 “The way [my husband] treated me had a role in why I looked elsewhere for acceptance and support,” a Reddit user wrote in 2018.

 Related on The Swaddle: